typeduck/amqpjson/README.md

   - non-empty: declared as durable=true, autoDelete=false, no expiration
 - exchange: exchange name, asserted as 'topic' exchange
 - bindKey: key used to bind exchange to queue, skipped if empty or no exchange
+- options: additional options to extend (or override) the defaults which are based on queue name (e.g. set a named queue that expires)

 The Channel returned is a regular Channel from amqplib.
 However, it has an additional method: